4301 Van Buren St. University Park, MD 20782 301-927-5599

 Story Board

 *Directors note*: The Three (not so) little Pigs was originally produced in 1988 as a 4th birthday party celebration for Judith and Michael's son Tristan.
-A that time he was having squabbles with his two sisters which frustrated his parents.
+At that time, he was having squabbles with his two sisters which frustrated his parents.
 He was also afraid of wolves, although he loved the story of the Three Little Pigs.
-We decided to write a story that reflected a parent's frustration at sibling problems and which made the wolf non threatening, a vegetarian uninterested in pigs.
+We decided to write a story that reflected a parent's frustration at sibling problems and which made the wolf non-threatening, a vegetarian uninterested in pigs.
 Our friends loved the show and suggested we produce it for public viewing.
 It has since become one of our most popular shows, filled with audience participation and humor aimed at all ages.

 Mrs. Pig has had it with her sons.
 They don't get along, and make her house a pig stye.
 She decides that if they continue to be little rascals that she'll be forced to toss them out of the house.